bdpyne/pathfinder/README.md

+# pathfinder
 Implementation of A* algorithm in Java.
 Initial implementation uses fixed obstruction points.